nikomatsakis/babysteps/babysteps/_posts/2018-04-16-rust-pattern-rooting-an-rc-handle.md

 generics.
-For example, one can mutate the field `data` not just by doing `self.data = ...` but by doing `*self = ...`; and the latter might be in generic code that works for any `&mut T`: this implies we'd have to start categorizing the types `T` into "assigable or not"[^cpp].
+For example, one can mutate the field `data` not just by doing `self.data = ...` but by doing `*self = ...`; and the latter might be in generic code that works for any `&mut T`: this implies we'd have to start categorizing the types `T` into "assignable or not"[^cpp].
 I suspect we would not go in this direction.

 [^cpp]: Interestingly, C++ does this when you have `const` fields.